kevinramage/mockDesigner/doc/storage.md

 ## Save data

 Mock designer propose a solution to save request data.
-You can save the complete request data, save an object or just save a value.
+Mock Designer propose a solution to save the complete request data, save an object or just save a value.
 To save the request data, you can apply a save action to collect request data and store it in redis database.
 Mock designer save data in storage space with a name and keys.
 Name represents a logic storage domain